Winter in Maligne Canyon

 Several local tour companies offer guided walks.
 For information contact Tourism Jasper: 780-852-6236 or www.jasper.travel

 If you choose to go on your own, you do so at your own risk.

 If you go alone, be prepared to be self-sufficient.

-- Make sure you have the right gear and clothing, ice cleats are highly recommended
+- Make sure you have the right gear and clothing, a helmet and ice cleats are highly recommended

 - Supervise children

 - Visit a local guide or the park information centre before you go

 - Tell someone where you are going and when you expect to return